birdy1974/slideshow/improvements.md

 - add possibility to enter a default time for all slides (put it net to "transition default") · "Slide default" stepper + "Apply to all" in the bulk bar; used for every new photo/text frame, saved with the project; videos keep their native length
 - add favicon
 - add enable/disable function for text on picture. advise on gui options for storyline and list with photos (see docs/text-on-picture-toggle.md)
+- add cut and crop function for movies (same functionality as for the soundtracks)
+- show transition symbol also in the detailed slide list (same as storyline)
+- in detailed slide list make box for effect smaller (fit to largest text)
+- advise on better gui for the selection of the transition in the detailed slide list as the list is now too long
+- make new popup window to show small examples of all possible transitions. remember / save the examples so you only need to generate them 1 time. give options for gui
+- move the complete pane with "PHOTO SELECTION - All photos" and "TRANSITION DEFAULT" just above the storyline (instead of below the storyline)
+- include "random text transition" button in "PHOTO SELECTION - All photos" pane
+- in project header near the "load project", "clear all", "save project" buttons give also indication if generation is ongoing (including progress and estimated time to finish)
+- in generation and output pane put "estimated time to generate", estimated file size, ESTIMATED TOTAL SLIDESHOW TIME
+- Transition preview popup do not show the "quick preview", only the "ACCURATE FFMPEG · 360P", and only show the transition (so if transition duration is 5 sec, the example clip should be 5 seconds)
+- also give different symbols for the GL transitions.

 2026-09-04
 - in SAVED IN SQLITE popup, provide a button per entry to delete that entry, also 1 button to delete all.